 See the Label below .
 Order yours with the Purchase Fertilizer button above and order the number of bags.
 We estimate the 18 lb. bag, chosen for not being too heavy for most people to handle, will fertilize about sixty to eighty plants such as an annual, perennial, or house plant using a modest handful around each such small plant, over root zone.
 For an established shrub like a rose, use about three to five heaping handfuls around root zone, thinly scattered.
 The nutrients leach down in the soil to the roots, starting the beneficial soil microbes multiplying, the ones that feed the plant.
 Earthworms love it and at night come up and carry the compost down deep into soil spreading the fertility as they go.

-Buy now before the December 15th deadline and collect the product in first ten days of spring 2021.
+Buy now before the December 15th, 2021 deadline and collect the product in first ten days of spring 2021.
 We will send one email reminder when pick up time comes.
 No refunds.
 No changes in orders.
 We will not compost and prepare more than what is sold in advance.
-Potential supply may be limited to a total of 300 bags.

 This is the stellar fertilizer Mill Pond Garden’s Gardeners make for its own use.
 Our plants show the benefits.
 Now we are willing to share, since community gardeners can’t buy its equal anywhere else.